Saudi Arabia's SALIC boosts investment in G3 Canada grain company

 Bunge then exercised an option on March 30 to sell shares to SALIC for $37 million, bumping up SALIC’s ownership of G3 Global Holdings to 75 percent.

+The idea of SALIC increasing its investment has long been considered, Gerrand said.

-SALIC could not be reached.
+SALIC could not be reached for comment.
 Bunge spokeswoman Deb Seidel declined to comment.

 Saudi has been phasing out crop farming due to its intense water usage in the desert kingdom.
 SALIC has targeted investments in beef and eight key crops, including wheat.
 Canada is a major wheat exporter.